Teachers2021-08-23T10:17:47-04:00

 Caroline Ouellette

 At the onset of her professional career, Caroline Ouellette co-founded Welmo Studio with her partner Patrick Primeau.
 Since then, she has participated in many solo and group exhibitions, and her works are amongst several public and private collections, including those of the Musée national des beaux-arts du Québec and the Canada Council Art Bank.
-She holds a PhD in glass art from the University of South Australia in Adelaide (2014) and at Espace VERRE, currently teaches Synthesis Activity III and End-of-studies project alongside Michèle Lapointe, sharing her expertise with the 3rd-year students.
+She holds a PhD in glass art from the University of South Australia in Adelaide (2014) and at Espace VERRE, currently teaches Synthesis Activity II and End-of-Studies Project, sharing her expertise with the 3rd-year students.

 Gilles Payette